 The maximum award for this grant is $1,250.
 These grants are designed to defray costs of promoting research into international development in scholarly and public venues, such as presentations at major conferences and workshops.

-Grant recipients should expect to share their research findings on the Center's website and at least one Tobias Center event.
-They should provide a brief overview of how they used the research grant by October 15, 2019.
+Grant recipients should expect to share their research findings during at least one Tobias Center event.

 Successful applications must include: